How do I run the pipeline on an M1 Mac?#

 .command.sh: line 2: 69 Segmentation fault match_variants --min_overlap 0.75 --dataset cineca_synthetic_subset --scorefile scorefiles.txt --target "$PWD/*.vars" --split -n 2 --outdir $PWD -v

-The pipeline has been tested using Docker desktop on an M1 Macbook.
-Some simpler parts of the pipeline run using qemu amd64 emulation, but CPU intensive processes will run natively on arm64 docker images.
+The pipeline has been developed and tested using Docker desktop on an M1 Macbook.

 pgsc_calc seems slow on a Mac#